 A SPECIAL TRAVEL MEMORY?
 Arriving on the magical island of Il De Re on the West coast of France to a neon pink sky and watching the huge thunder and lightning storm that ensued.(Link to blog)

 WHAT’S IN YOUR HAND LUGGAGE?
 A Hip water bottle, they are great because the flatter, hip flask shape make them so much easier to pack into handbags and luggage when travelling around.
-De Mamiel Altitude Oil is great for plane and train journeys, dab a little around the nasal passage and it helps to purify the air as you inhale as well as preventing air born bacteria from getting up your nose, perfect for confined spaces with air con systems.
-Chantecaille lip chic in Camellia, more hydrating than any lip balm with a subtle hint of glossy pink colour, I never leave home without it!
+De Mamiel Altitude Oil is amazing for plane and train journeys and even for taking the Tube around London.
+Dab a little around the nasal passage and it helps to purify the air as you inhale as well as preventing air born bacteria from getting up your nose, perfect for confined spaces with air con systems.
+Chantecaille lip chic in Hyacinth, more hydrating than any lip balm with a subtle hint of glossy pink colour, I never leave home without it!

 WHAT ARE YOU CURRENTLY READING ON YOUR TRAVELS?
 This Is Going To Hurt, by Adam Kay.
 The secret diaries of a junior doctor.
 I bought it at Newcastle train station and it’s an easy one to dip in and out of while travelling as it’s written as a series of diary entries.
 The author has a brilliantly dry sense of humour and it’s a surprisingly educational read which shines a light on what it’s really like to work in the NHS.

 WHAT ARE YOU CURRENTLY LISTENING TO ON YOUR TRAVELS?
-I never tire of Rhye’s album Woman or London Grammar’s If You Wait and have recently been enjoying the podcast Twin perspective by bloggers Twins That Travel.
+I never tire of listening to Rhye, London Grammar, Jungle and Agnes Obel and have recently been enjoying the podcast Twin perspective by bloggers Twins That Travel.

 WHAT IS THE BEST SOUVENIR YOU HAVE BROUGHT HOME FROM A TRIP?
 I am always on the lookout for glassware and ceramics while on holiday.
 I love to own interesting pieces with a little travel tale attached to them.
 Amongst some of my favourites is a mug by Wonki Ware, a South African pottery brand that I picked up in a concept store in Malmo and some white ceramic bowls with fish tails that I brought back from a lovely shop in Amsterdam.